-This fact is exemplified by White Snake, an animated epic from China which has a soft, whimsical animation style but also a dark, violent, and occasionally erotic story to tell.
+White Snake exemplifies this fact, an animated epic from China with a soft, whimsical animation style and a dark, violent, and occasionally erotic story to tell.

-In fairly standard folk tale fashion it’s discovered that she has magical powers, the townspeople reject her as they believe she is a demon, there’s a quest for answers, a sorcerer bad guy, an angry sister, and lots and lots and lots of monsters.
+In fairly standard folk tale fashion, it’s discovered that she has magical powers.
+The townspeople reject her as they believe she is a demon.
+There’s a quest for answers, a sorcerer bad guy, an angry sister, and lots and lots and lots and lots of monsters.

-The story is perhaps a little basic but the details are fascinating.
-This movie is Chinese through and through and makes no effort to westernize for audiences and there are references to customs and basic everyday knowledge that don’t really exist here in Canada.
-I don’t have a problem with this I only point it out because it’s a glimpse into the near future as China amasses box office power and we start seeing more Chinese made films.
+The story is perhaps a little basic, but the details are fascinating.
+This movie is Chinese through and through and makes no effort to westernize for audiences.
+There are references to customs and basic everyday knowledge that don’t really exist here in Canada.
+I don’t have a problem with this; I only point it out because it’s a glimpse into the near future as China amasses box office power and we start seeing more Chinese made films.

-The one way it perhaps is slightly westernized is that as this story turns out to be a prequel to the original legend it is a bit action-heavy.
-This isn’t a complaint either though, all of the action is so beautifully rendered it’s a pleasure to just sit back and watch as the giant snakes and crane spirits and army of flying paper men and half-snake warriors fight it out.
+It is perhaps slightly westernised because this story turns out to be a prequel to the original legend, but it is a bit action-heavy.
+This isn’t a complaint either though, all of the action is so beautifully rendered it’s a pleasure to sit back and watch as the giant snakes and crane spirits and army of flying paper men and half-snake warriors fight it out.
 Did I mention that this film has a lot of monsters?
-This film has a lot of monsters and most of them are delightfully visually inventive.
+This film has a lot of monsters, and most of them are delightfully visually inventive.

-One, in particular, a demon weaponsmith who has the face and body of a sultry young woman also has the face of a white fox on the back of her head, which she rotates 180 degrees to switch between them. she’s creepy and upsetting and also quite sexualized in case I didn’t mention that this a film aimed at adults.
+One, in particular, a demon weaponsmith who has the face and body of a sultry young woman, also has the face of a white fox on the back of her head, which she rotates 180 degrees to switch between them.
+She’s creepy and upsetting and also quite sexualized, in case I didn’t mention that this is a film aimed at adults.

-If there is anything to complain about it is that sometimes the film doesn’t seem to exactly know what it wants to be.
-The love story between the two main characters is delicate and adult but there is also a wacky animal sidekick and the tone shifts that happen might give you whiplash.
-The other issue is the script but only in the way where I think that something has been lost in translation.
+If there is anything to complain about, it is that sometimes the film doesn’t seem to know what it wants to be exactly.
+The love story between the two main characters is delicate and adult, but there is also a wacky animal sidekick, and the tone shifts that happen might give you whiplash.
+The other issue is the script, but only in the way, I think that something has been lost in translation.
 Translating is an art form, not a science, and there are definite moments where what the characters are saying doesn’t really match up tonally with what is written at the bottom of the screen.

-These are minor complaints though.
+These are minor complaints, though.
 White Snake is a gorgeously animated (seriously, the vistas and backdrops, in particular, are all gorgeous) film with a mature story aimed squarely at adults.
-That combination doesn’t come around that often so when it does it is definitely worth checking out the result.
+That combination doesn’t come around that often, so it is definitely worth checking out the result when it does.